ccri/geomesa/docs/tutorials/geomesa-osm-analysis.rst

 1. Quickly and easily ingest big OSM (Open Street Map) data files into a GeoMesa Accumulo table via a Kafka/Storm stream.
-2. Leverage Geoserver to query and visualize the data.
+2. Leverage GeoServer to query and visualize the data.

 Prerequisites
 -------------